ADC Hints and Tips

 How assessors do their job

-For the National Toolkit, a scale of 1 to 4 is used, with 4 being ‘strong performance’, and 1 being ‘significant development need’.
-The system used by much of Scotland is 1-3, with 3 being an area of strength, 2 ‘acceptable performance’ and 1 being ‘area for development’.
+For many assessments, a scale of 1 to 4 is used, with 4 being ‘strong performance’, and 1 being ‘significant development need’.
+In areas such as Scotland and Wales a 1-3 can be used with 3 being an area of strength, 2 ‘acceptable performance’ and 1 being ‘area for development’.
 Each exercise looks at several PQAs, and each PQA is further broken down into ‘constructs’ or specific behavioural examples.
 The point is, there are bound to be lower marks in some areas of your performance, but this will not necessarily matter to your overall performances there are so many areas which are rated.
 The strongest candidates even have development needs in some areas.